nameless-and-blameless/TAG/README.md

 ## **Confidentiality Notice**
 This repository contains sensitive information and is intended for internal use only.
 Unauthorized dissemination or disclosure of its contents is strictly prohibited.

-Dissemination of any information contained within to parties outside of this universe may be punishable by the Creator.
+Dissemination of any information contained within to parties outside of the creation may be punishable by the Creator.